apacheignite/documentation/data-grid/rebalancing.md

     "0-0": "`setRebalanceMode`",
     "0-1": "Rebalance mode for distributed cache.
 See Rebalance Modes section for details.", "1-0": "`setRebalancePartitionedDelay`",
-    "1-1": "Rebalancing delay in milliseconds.
-See Delayed And Manual Rebalancing section for details.", "2-0": "`setRebalanceBatchSize`",
+    "1-1": "Rebalancing delay in milliseconds.",
+    "2-0": "`setRebalanceBatchSize`",
     "2-1": "Size (in bytes) to be loaded within a single rebalance message.
 Rebalancing algorithm will split total data set on every node into multiple batches prior to sending data.", "3-0": "`setRebalanceThreadPoolSize`",